geo.cbs.umn.edu

 Shannon Datwyler (post doc alumnus)

-Summer Silvieus (PhD student alumnus)
+Summer Silvieus (PhD alumnus)

-Kirsten Bovee (MSc student alumnus)
+Kirsten Bovee (MSc alumnus)

-•Online interactive key to woody plants of Minnesota: http://geo.cbs.umn.edu/treekey/navikey.html
+•Interactive key to woody plants of Minnesota: http://geo.cbs.umn.edu/treekey_v506.zip

 •Caterpillars feeding on New Guinea plants (online images & host records): http://www.entu.cas.cz/png/caterpillars/